abrazaola/Bilbot/README.md

 1. Add the routing for the actions inside of `src/bilbot-welive/src/AppBundle/Resources/config/routing_api.yml` following the naming convention `{dataType}_{action_name}`
 1. Create a new command file in `src/bilbot-php/www/Commands` with the name `{CommandNameCommand.php}` is highly recommended to duplicate an existing one and changing the name of the class within
 1. Change the class properties `$name`, `$description`, `$usage` and the constants `WELIVE_SEARCH_METHOD`, `WELIVE_LIST_METHOD` and `DATA_PREFIX`, please note that these are the route slugs created in step 2. `DATA_PREFIX` is recommended to be one word with a trailing underscore (_) should be descriptive of the type of data, this will be used by the `CallbackqueryCommand.php` for handling the origin of the callbacks.
-1. Customize the button text representation within `search` function and the data column to be represented as title.
+1. Customize the button text representation in `search` function call parameters and the data column to be represented as title.
 1. Add the data prefix without the trailing underscore to the `$entities` associative array in `CallbackqueryCommand.php` with the subkeys `action` to represent the detail route slug created in step 2 and `column` for the column that will be used as primary key for the search, it must be consistent with the argument that will receive the detail action in the controller.
 1. Add a new switch clause in the function `buildAnswer` using the data prefix without trailing underscore with the text that will be rendered as answer to the user.
 1. Add the new file command path to  `src/bilbot-php/www/init.php`